plankanban/planka-docs/docs/Configuration/security/Fail2Ban.md

 ignoreregex =
 ```

+### 2. Create the Jail

-The jail file defines how to handle the failed authentication attempts found by the Planka filter.
+A **jail** controls how to handle the failed authentication attempts found by the filter.

-Create a file in `/etc/fail2ban/jail.d` named `planka.local` with the following contents:
+Create a file named `planka.local` in `/etc/fail2ban/jail.d` with the following contents:

 ```conf
 [planka]